jl8n/clymit/telemetry/node/README.md

 - `BME280` temperature / humidity / pressure sensor
 - `SSD1306` OLED panel

-A node simply sends environmental data from its sensors to the **master**.
+A node simply sends environmental data from its sensors to a **master**.

+## About

+Nodes are built using the [PlatformIO IDE](https://platformio.org/platformio-ide), and rely on [Arduino libraries](https://www.arduino.cc/reference/en/libraries/).